 MSNZ is involved with various national and international events to raise funds to support those affected by Multiple Sclerosis.

-For the third time, MSNZ has been chosen as one of the two masthead charities for Bangers to Bluff 2021, a 12-day car rally, organised by the Rotary Club of Half Moon Bay (Inc) in Auckland.
+For the fourth time, MSNZ has been chosen as one of the two masthead charities for Bangers to Bluff 2022, a 12-day car rally, organised by the Rotary Club of Half Moon Bay (Inc) in Auckland.
 This annual charity event supports not only MSNZ but also Hopeworks Foundation, (a charity assisting people and families coping with brain trauma injuries) and other Charities sanctioned by The Rotary Club of Half Moon Bay.
-The 2022 event will be the eighth year the Rally has run, raising in excess of $200,000 over the past 4 years.
+The 2022 event will be the eighth year the Rally has run, raising in excess of $250,000 for charity.